OpenNTI/nti.webhooks/docs/dynamic.rst

 - Removing subscriptions when principals are removed.
 - Add test to add new subscription when manager already exists.
 - Add subscription at higher level and find it too.
+- Actually test delivery, and persistence of the attempt.

 .. testcleanup::

    #using_mocks.finish()
+   ZODBFixture.tearDown()
    from zope.testing import cleanup cleanup.cleanUp()